xiejw/mlvm/readme.md

 * Readable
 * Coherent

-It has only one concept, the `struct vm_t` (in [vm.h](src/vm.h)).
-It supports both eager execution, in-place mutation, and batch mode.
+It has only one concept, the `struct vm_t` (in [vm.h](include/vm.h)).
+It supports eager execution, in-place mutation, and batch mode.

 Check [Blueberry](https://github.com/xiejw/blueberry) for one possible way to use it.

 ## Compile Flags